JoaoGuerra16/java-graph-pathfinding-engine/README.md

 # Java Graph & Pathfinding Engine

-*Note: This project was originally developed as a collaborative team project.
-This repository contains my personal version, focusing on my contributions and architectural presentation.*

 ## 📌 Project Overview
 This repository contains a custom Java graph and pathfinding engine.
 It models a mutable domain as a graph, calculates routes over weighted connections, and exposes the resulting state through a backend API.